vivaria/edisonrul.ing/docs/source/cards/a/ancient-crimson-ape.md

 ### Card Rulings

-●The mandatory Trigger Effect activates & resolves on the field.
+*   The mandatory Trigger Effect activates & resolves on the field.
-●If “Ancient Crimson Ape” is destroyed and sent to the GY, its effect does not activate.
+*   If “Ancient Crimson Ape” is destroyed and sent to the GY, its effect does not activate.
-●If you control your opponent’s monster and it is destroyed and sent to the GY, the effect of “Ancient Crimson Ape” activates.
+*   If you control your opponent’s monster and it is destroyed and sent to the GY, the effect of “Ancient Crimson Ape” activates.